 After a year of Zoom happy hours and curbside dining, you may slowly be preparing to (safely) attend your first dinner party at a friend’s home in a long time.
 Or maybe you’re finally planning a long overdue visit to see faraway family.
-No matter the occasion, it’s always hard to figure out the best way to thank a generous host — but even more so when whatever it is doubles as an I-haven’t-seen-you-in-person-in-a-year gift.
+No matter the occasion, it’s always hard to figure out the best thing to give a generous host — but even more so when whatever it is doubles as an I-haven’t-seen-you-in-person-in-a-year gift.
 You’ll want to give them something more unique than a bottle of wine, but not so unique that it risks living in that closet with all the other stuff they never use.
 Even after a year like the one we had, we think it’s best to keep host gifts relatively simple and focus on something that will be easy to use around the house — like fun and design-y upgrades of stuff your host already uses on a regular basis.
 To help you find the right gift for whatever host you might be thanking, we’ve gathered some of our favorite ideas below, any of which will definitely be appreciated (even if they insist you not bring anything).
 While all of the things on this list are available on Amazon, we’ve found a few of them elsewhere, too, for those who like to shop around.

 For the host who’s terrible with fresh flowers